jsDrome/ipwa-cli/readme.md

 ## Setup Github actions

-Set up the secrets given in the sections below and you're good to go.
+Set up the secrets given in the sections below.

 ## Setup Codecov

 - Sign up in Codecov and integrate it with your project.
-- Set the following environment variables locally.
+- Set the following environment secrets.
   - `CODECOV_TOKEN`

 Run locally: